cserl-iitb/bootcamp2022/os_internals/week3/README.md

 1. Whenever you try to write a new system call, you have to repeat all the steps of writing a new system call which you learnt last week.
 2. Do not pass arguments directly, you have to use helper functions argint, argstr.

+## 4. How much time should the process be paused?(optional)

+This is a continuation of the previous part.
+The aim here is to define a new system call `pause(pid, duration)`, which would pause the process with the given PID for the given duration of time.
+The unit of duration here will be 'ticks'.
+Tick is the unit of time that after which a timer interrupts the CPU, periodically.
+You will be needed to use the system call `uptime`.
+Refer to it and see what does it do.
+There is no skeleton code provided for this part.
+The test code for this task is named `timed-pause.c`.